For a "Community Stories" project created with a template and including an investment of $15,000.

 - Provide a detailed budget (see section 5.2).

-- Upload the proposal form, schedule, budget and support letters online before the call for proposals deadline.
+- Upload the schedule, budget and support letters to your proposal and submit your application before the call for proposals deadline.

 - Receive a confirmation email from DMC.